ChinmayAshtikar/AI_Research_Group/README.md

 For more information https://github.com/nikbearbrown/AI_Research_Group

+## How to join NEU AI Skunkworks

+For those students interested in NEU AI Skunkworks please join the student group, it helps getting some student funding and there are some opportunities only open to NEU students.

+How to Register as a Skunk for AI Skunkworks on NU Engage Website https://youtu.be/Vgv0m2skSYo

+Note: If you are an alum or professional who wants to work with students then just join the Slack channels.

+## Slack Channels

+NEU AI Skunkworks Slack https://bit.ly/3geAeps

+NEU AI Skunkworks Entrepreneurship Slack https://bit.ly/341b1MK

 ## Publishing articles related to AI

+Students and alumni write articles in publications such as Medium and Arxiv.org to Nature.

 The AI Research Group is focused on publishing articles related to AI.